PoCInnovation/Pool2023/Software/day05/Flutter/README.md

 Now you should be able to navigate between the `choice of authentication` page, the `login` page and the `register` page without being able to go any further.

-Now it's time to see how to create the two main pages of our application:
+It's time to see how to create the two main pages of our application:

 - `Artist List`: a list of all artists created by the user.
 - `Artist creation`: a form to fill in each field needed to create an artist.

 The first thing we ask you to do here is to create a [bottomNavigationBar](https://api.flutter.dev/flutter/material/BottomNavigationBar-class.html) that will allow us to navigate between these two pages.